 Additionally, low estrogen levels attributed to menopause can also trigger an inflammatory response.
 Another potential cause includes a benign noncancerous growth known as a cyst or polyp.

 Your doctor may recommend follow-ups and additional testing.
 These tests include a cervical biopsy, endocervical sampling exam, or colposcopy.
 It’s important to note that ASCUS isn’t an indication of precancerous cells and doesn’t mean you have cervical cancer.
 It is treatable and can quickly resolve.
-However, if it goes undiagnosed and untreated, there is a 10% risk of progressing to cervical cancer.
+However, if it goes undiagnosed and untreated, there is a 10% risk of cervical cancer.
 So, prioritize having a pap smear regularly.

 Abnormal Pap Smear Results To Take Note Of